edercirino/nodewebapp/README.md

 - models
 	- db.js
 	- index.js
+- public
-- src
+	- css
-	- style
+		- style.css
 - views
 	- layouts
 - .gitignore
 - docker-compose.yml
 - package.json
-- routes.js
+- server.js

 ------------
 #### You need to have installed in your PC the follow programs: